Aurina

 Aurina is a notch therapy app.
 AudioNotch pioneered this concept years ago, but their implementation was frustrating: clunky frequency matching, server-side processing, audio that wouldn't loop or play in the background.
 Good science, bad app.
 Aurina takes that idea and executes it properly.

 The tone matching is the smoothest we've tried.
 Instead of manually sliding through frequencies, Aurina uses A/B comparison.
 You pick which of two tones sounds closer to your tinnitus, and it narrows down automatically.
-Mike found his frequency in about 2 minutes; with other apps it took 15+ minutes.
+I found my frequency in about 2 minutes; with other apps it took so much longer and with less precision.
 Once matched, Aurina applies notch filtering in real time to any sound the app produces.
 This is technically impressive: you can mix multiple sounds and they're all notched live, not pre-generated files sitting on a server.

 The sound mixer lets you layer multiple sounds with individual volume controls.
 There are 22+ therapeutic sounds to choose from.
 Our favorite combination is White Noise + Stream + Rain.
 You can save your custom mixes and load them later.
 The audio engine uses dual buffer crossfade, so loops are seamless with no clicks or pops.
-Mike forgot to set the sleep timer once and it played all night without a single glitch.
+Mike forgot to set the sleep timer once and it played all night and in the morning he woke up to the same sounds without a single glitch.
+This is impressive because often these apps have bugged players and the longer you play the more bugs appear, so it was a nice finding!

 Why does background play matter?
 Notch therapy needs several hours of daily listening to work.
 The therapy sounds sit in frequencies different from normal music and speech, so they don't interfere with podcasts or YouTube.
 You get your therapy hours in while living your normal life.